jefffhaynes/BinarySerializer/README.md

 ### FieldOrderAttribute ###

-Again, this attribute is required on any field/property in a class with more than one field or property.
+This attribute is required on any field/property in a class with more than one field or property.
 Only relative value matters.
 Base values are serialized before dervied values.

     public class MyBaseClass
     {